vebbis321/thel.foo/content/posts/validation/index.md

     }
 ```

-Now we don't observe the state changes, so lets use our newly created publisher to set up a listener that observe the state changes.
+Now we don't observe the state changes, so let's use our newly created publisher and listen to its outputs.

 ```swift
 // MARK: - listen